 The courts assess the rent at which the premises can be let in the open market by a willing Landlord, disregarding the sitting Tenant’s previous occupation and goodwill.
 Here the difficulty is obtaining comparable transactional evidence of rentals and again the final decision depends on how the court subjectively weighs the quality of the available evidence.

 From the above, you will see the uncertainty of the outcome.
 Both Landlord and Tenant should be aware of the need to consider the costs of resolving issues by litigation, the risks of unfavourable decisions, the stresses involved and the ongoing Landlord and Tenant relationship.
 With uncertain markets, mediation and other alternative dispute resolution mechanisms need serious consideration.

-Rose Manuel, commercial property solicitor, in our offices in Bromley has nearly 30 years’ experience in negotiating deals on behalf of Landlords and Tenants in order to find cost effective outcomes for his clients.
-For further advice please contact Rose and our property team on 020 8313 1300 020 8313 1300 or email@example.com and she will be happy to help and guide you.
+Jennifer White, commercial property solicitor, in our offices in Bromley has nearly 30 years’ experience in negotiating deals on behalf of Landlords and Tenants in order to find cost effective outcomes for his clients.
+For further advice please contact Jennifer White and our property team on 020 8313 1300 020 8313 1300 or email@example.com and she will be happy to help and guide you.